vintageyj/CZ4034-Information-Retrieval/README.md

 If you have docker desktop, you can start the cluster directly from there instead on future sessions.

-Refer to the elasticsearch example noteboook on usage.
+Refer to the elasticsearch example notebook on usage.

-Setup Instructions for Dash App
+### Setup Instructions for Dash App

 Step 1: Create Conda Environment
 To create a new Conda environment with Python 3.11, run the following command in your terminal: